hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 - [Live Image Classification](nano33_camera_live_inference.ino)

 ## Image Capture
-To train the model to recognize your faces, you needed to capture images of hyour faces on the OV767X camera.
+To train the model to recognize your faces, you need to capture images of your faces on the OV767X camera.
 You can use the following files to do so:
 - [Serial Communication with OV7675 camera](Arduino_OV767X.zip)
 - [Arduino Image Capture](nano33_tinyml_kit_image_serial.ino)
 - [Base64 Image Data Format](base64.h)